openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhdd_0_0.md

 ### Sensor (temperature)

-Indicates the current temperature
+Indicates the current temperature.

 The ```sensor_temperature``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh)

-Indicates the energy consumption (kWh)
+Indicates the energy consumption (kWh).

 The ```meter_kwh``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (watts)

-Indicates the instantaneous power consumption
+Indicates the instantaneous power consumption.

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Reset the total power consumption

-Reset the meter
+Reset the meter.

 The ```meter_reset``` channel supports the ```Switch``` item and is in the ```Energy``` category.

 ### Alarm

-Indicates if an alarm is triggered
+Indicates if an alarm is triggered.

 The ```alarm_general``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.